Supervisor/supervisor/README.txt

   program.  'programname' is a descriptive name (arbitrary) used to describe the program being run.

-  'command=/path/to/programname' -- the command that will be run when this program is started.
+  'command' -- the command that will be run when this program is started.
 The command can be either absolute, e.g. ('/path/to/programname') or relative ('programname').
 If it is relative, the PATH will be searched for the executable.
 Programs can accept arguments, e.g. ('/path/to/program foo bar').
 The